IdeaCraft/posenet-camera/README.md

 ## Example

-For a more elaborate usage example see [here](https://github.com/IdeaCraft/posenet-camera/tree/master/example).
+For a more elaborate usage example see [this](https://github.com/IdeaCraft/posenet-camera/tree/master/example).

 ## Contribution

-*Note*: This plugin is still under development, and some APIs might not be available yet.
+*Note*: This plugin is still under development, and some APIs might not be available yet!

 [Feedback, Issues](https://github.com/IdeaCraft/posenet-camera/issues) and
 [Pull Requests](https://github.com/IdeaCraft/posenet-camera/pulls) are most welcome!